Victor Gaiciuc

-Victor Gaiciuc (born 12 March 1957) is a Moldovan military general, who served as Moldovan Minister of Defense from 2001 until 2004, 2019 until 2020 and 2020 until 2021.
-He was also the National Security Advisor to former president Igor Dodon.
+Victor Gaiciuc (born 12 March 1957) is a Moldovan military general, who served as Minister of Defense of Moldova from 2001 until 2004, 2019 until 2020 and 2020 until 2021.
+He was also the Defense and National Security Advisor to former president Igor Dodon.
 He is currently the chairman of the Union of Officers of Moldova and was also the secretary of the Supreme Security Council.

 Biography

 Victor Gaiciuc was born on 12 March 1957 in the village of Pepeni, in the Sîngerei District of the Moldovan SSR.
 He graduated from the Kharkov Air Defense High School (now the Ivan Kozhedub National Air Force University) in 1978 and then studied at the Lenin Military-Political Academy from 1986 to 1989, later obtaining the scientific title of Doctor of Historical Sciences.
 In between that time, he was pilot of the Soviet Air Force, commanding aviation regiments in Ukraine and Belarus.
 After graduating in 1989, he became responsible for training personnel in the Belarusian Military District.
 In 1993, Gaiciuc returned to the newly independent Republic of Moldova, where he is appointed as a chief specialist in the Ministry of Defense.

 On June 3, 1997, he was appointed Deputy Minister of Defense, responsible for staff training, military legislation and international relations.
 That same year, he began to take courses at the NATO Defense College in Rome.
 He was removed from his position on 7 April 1999, becoming a commissioner in the ministry and serving in that position for one year.
 He was reappointed as deputy defense minister in April 2000 who was responsible for international cooperation.